anishreddy202/Portal.Status/Readme.md

 1. Redevelop the Edgecast status site to unveil a new look feel, ensure branding is consistant, and include an administration component that allows operations to log in and change the status.
 This site will then consolidate the different status pages that are existing today.
 	- [VDMS: http://status.verizondigitalmedia.com](http://status.verizondigitalmedia.com) (Currently Branded for VDMS)
 	- [Edgecast: http://status.edgecast.com](http://status.edgecast.com) (Original Edgecast Network Status)
-2. Existing code was developed in Python and utilizing a PostGres DB.
+2. Existing code was developed in Python and utilizing a PostgreSQL DB.
 Current technology stack is now one of Javascript and the code can also then be rewritten as a MEAN stack.
 3. Operations today updates Status through the MCC in a method that is difficult.
 The desire is to provide an easier method for them to Update the Status Information.

 ## Project Contact List